AmbireTech/adex-protocol/README.md

 #### Contextual targeting

 Notice a common pattern here: **sensitive information never leaves the user's browser**, and this is achieved by shifting the process of targeting (selecting ads) to the browser itself.
-To achieve this, we use [contextual targeting](https://medium.com/the-adex-blog/why-we-use-contextual-targeting-d49f3ecf0acf)for our direct publishers.
-When it comes to SSPs, the targeting and data collection is done by them.
+To achieve this, we use [contextual targeting](https://medium.com/the-adex-blog/why-we-use-contextual-targeting-d49f3ecf0acf) for our direct publishers.
+When it comes to SSPs, the targeting and data collection is done via OpenRTB.

 For direct publsihers this works by relying on publishers to feed what they know about the context (e.g. "this page is about bicycles") and potentially the user (e.g. "this user is female") directly into the AdView API.
 The incentive for this is built-in: better targeted ads mean higher revenues.

 This system is based on tags, which are not specified in the AdEx protocol itself and are entirely defined by network participants.
 They could describe anything - interests, demographics, geographics and etc.

+#### Behavioral targeting

+Because contextual targeting has certain limitations (e.g. no remarketing), there is a possibility to introduce behavioral targeting, using `localStorage` to remember tags for the user.
+This will not compromise privacy, because the data collected `localStorage` is not exposed to any third parties.

+To achieve this, the AdView always has to be loaded from the same domain (e.g. `adex.network`), in order to ensure it always reads/writes to the same `localStorage`.
+This can be trust-minimized in the future through ENS, IPFS or even just using checksum-based integrity checks.

+Advertisers may report tags that allow for remarketing, such as a tag indicating that a user visited their website, or even a tag indicating they've visited a particular page, allowing for dynamic remarketing.

+This is a protocol capability that is not currently used.

 #### Blacklisting ads